5 ways a digital workplace can promote collaboration

 Maximize knowledge sharing

-As Jones discusses, knowledge sharing is going to be an increasing priority in the years to come.
-Enterprises can only perform at peak efficiency when the knowledgebase of the entire workforce can be fully utilized.
+Enterprises can only perform at peak efficiency when ideas flow freely.
 To maximize the impact of niche expertise, team members must have a thorough understanding of who knows what and the most efficient communications pathways to use to contact these specialists.

 According to a survey of 1,100 companies by the Institute for Corporate Productivity, a collaborative environment is linked to shortened timelines and improved productivity.
-When employees work in teams, they are more likely to stay on task, ask for help when needed and maintain motivation throughout the project, as their colleagues help hold them accountable.
+When employees work in teams, they are more likely to stay on task, ask for help when needed and maintain motivation throughout the project.

-Employee sentiment can profoundly impact the health of an organization.
-Oftentimes, when workers feel connected to one another, they are likely to view their employer in a more positive light.
-As an example, when Waggener Edstrom invested in boosting employee morale through increased collaboration, the enterprise boasted a 63% rise in new business wins as well as higher revenues.
+When workers feel connected to one another, they are likely to view their employer in a more positive light.
+As an example, when Waggener Edstrom invested in boosting morale through increased collaboration, the enterprise boasted a 63% rise in new business wins as well as higher revenues.

 Pave the way for innovation

-When colleagues can bounce ideas off of one another, they are likely to ultimately create more innovative products.
 A study by Nielsen found that teams of six people or more generated concepts that performed 58% better with consumers in pre-market testing.
 In contrast, when duos worked together, concepts only performed 16% better than baseline results.
-Incorporating multiple perspectives can help teams arrive at new ideas that are truly impactful and go above and beyond the norm.
+Incorporating multiple perspectives can help teams arrive at new ideas that go above and beyond the norm.

-A study by Slack revealed an interesting, and perhaps counter-intuitive, link between collaboration and autonomy.
-Namely, research suggests that there is a circular relationship between the two and that the more colleagues collaborate with one another, the likelier they are to work independently following these group sessions.
-When workers feel like they are in the driver’s seat, an enterprise is likely to benefit from higher retention rates and receive a boost in morale amongst employees.
+Slack revealed an interesting, and perhaps counter-intuitive, link between collaboration and autonomy.
+Namely, research suggests that the more colleagues collaborate, the likelier they are to work independently following these group sessions.
+When workers feel like they are in the driver’s seat, an enterprise is likely to benefit from higher retention rates and improved morale.

 Break up silos between divisions

-The silo-mentality can drastically reduce performance and productivity and hinder an enterprise’s ability to innovate.
-Instead of a segmented workforce running below capacity, cross-team collaboration can instill a sense of connectivity throughout an organization and ensure that team members are set up for success.
+The silo-mentality can hinder an enterprise’s ability to innovate.
+Instead of a segmented workforce running below capacity, cross-team collaboration ensures that coworkers throughout an organization are set up for success.

 Want to fuel collaboration at your enterprise?